JAMA February 08, 2006

 Endpoint

-Key result: A Mediterranean diet supplemented with extra-virgin olive oil or nuts reduced the incidence of major cardiovascular events by approximately 30%.
+Key result: A Mediterranean diet supplemented with extra-virgin olive oil or nuts resulted in an absolute risk reduction of approximately 3 major cardiovascular events per 1000 person-years compared to a low-fat diet.

 Tailored to your role